-During fiscal year 2011, there were four meetings of our Board of Directors.
-Each Director attended at least 75% of the meetings held by our Board of Directors and the Committees of our Board of Directors on which he or she served.
+During fiscal year 2013, there were five meetings of our Board of Directors.
+Each Director, except for Klaus-Peter Müller, who had an unavoidable conflict with respect to two meetings, attended at least 75% of the meetings held by our Board of Directors and the Committees of our Board of Directors on which he or she served.

 We hold a regularly scheduled meeting of our Board of Directors in conjunction with our Annual Meeting of Shareholders.
 Directors are expected to attend the Annual Meeting of Shareholders absent an appropriate reason.
-All of the members of our Board of Directors at the time of our 2010 Annual Meeting of Shareholders attended that meeting, except for Candy M. Obourn, who had an unavoidable conflict.
+All of the members of our Board of Directors at the time of our 2012 Annual Meeting of Shareholders attended that meeting, except for Wolfgang R. Schmitt, who had an unavoidable conflict.

 In accordance with the listing standards of the New York Stock Exchange, our non-management Directors are scheduled to meet regularly in executive sessions without management and, if required, our independent Directors will meet at least once annually.
 Additional meetings of our non-management Directors may be scheduled from time to time when our non-management Directors determine that such meetings are desirable.
-Our non-management Directors met four times during fiscal year 2011.
+Our non-management Directors met four times during fiscal year 2013.

-NUMBER: CURRENT TERM: RELATIONSHIPS.
+NUMBER; CURRENT TERM; RELATIONSHIPS.

 Our Board of Directors presently consists of 12 members.
-The current term of each member of our Board of Directors expires in October 2011.
+The current term of each member of our Board of Directors expires at our 2013 Annual Meeting of Shareholders.
 None of our Directors are related to each other and no arrangements or understandings exist pursuant to which any Director was selected as a Director or Director nominee.